404rq/GTW-RPG/GTWplayerblips/README.md

 <br>
 **Requirements**

-None, _This resource doesn't require other resources to work._
+None, _this resource is standalone and will work without need of other resources._